ArashAh/python_workshop/README.md

     ```
     python demo-script.py
     ```

-    - This time python runs the code in the virtual environment and you will get an error if you don't have `numpy` and `matplotlib` installed in that environment.
+   ❓ This time python runs the code in the virtual environment, do you see any error?
+Are `numpy` and `matplotlib` installed in that environment.

-5. **Select python interpreter/environment for an interactive run in VS Code**
+6. **Select python interpreter/environment for an interactive run in VS Code**

     - Click on:
     `